alibabacloud-howto/import-bulk-images/README.md

 1. Create an access key

-    You need an accessKeyId and an accessKeySecret to create your Alibaba cloud products by Terraform.
-Please follow [this document to obtain an access key id and secret](https://www.alibabacloud.com/help/faq-detail/63482.htm).
+    You need an accessKeyId and an accessKeySecret.
+If you don't have any access key, Please follow [this document to obtain an access key id and secret](https://www.alibabacloud.com/help/faq-detail/63482.htm).

 2. Image Search instance